-If so, you’ll be really happy to learn that non-qualified rates are nothing more than a figment of your processor’s imagination often used to increase profits through the practice of excessive surcharging.
-Non-qualified rates can be easily avoided, and this article will show you how to rid yourself of non-qualified fees forever.
+If so, you’ll be really happy to learn that non-qualified rates are primarily a figment of your processor’s imagination.
+They are often used to increase profits through the practice of excessive surcharging.
+Non-qualified rates can be easily avoided, and this article will show you how to rid yourself of non-qualified fees.

 - The Frustration of Non-Qualified Charges